Skip to Content

 Red inverted triangles were also painted on the windows and doors – a symbol that has been used by the military wing of Hamas in the recent conflict in Gaza to indicate Israeli military targets, according to the Anti-Defamation League, and used in some cases to “signify support for violent Palestinian resistance against Israel.”

-CNN has reached out to Pelton’s attorney for comment.
-Pelton is on supervised release, according to the Kings County District Attorney’s Office, and is scheduled to be arraigned on October 30.
+Pelton’s attorney, Moira Meltzer-Cohen, had no comment Friday on the charges her client is facing in Brooklyn and Manhattan.
+Pelton is on supervised release, according to the Kings County District Attorney’s Office and is scheduled to be arraigned on October 30.

 The Brooklyn Museum is aware of the criminal charges filed against the suspect, spokesperson Taylor Maatman told CNN Thursday, saying its “leadership believes it is crucial to distinguish between peaceful protest and criminal acts.”